quipucords/quipucords/docs/source/configure.rst

    - `QPC_DBMS_USER` (Optional) The database user for postgres.
 By default, the user is set to postgres.
        - If you select to keep the user as postgres, no option is needed when you run the Docker command to start the server.
        - If you select to specify a different user, you would use the following option when you run the Docker command to start the server: ``"QPC_DBMS_USER=yourUser"``.
+   - `QPC_DBMS_HOST` (Optional) The database host for postgres.
+By default, the host is set to qpc-db.
+You can change it using the following option when you run the Docker command to start the server: ``"QPC_DBMS_HOST=yourHost"``.
+   - `QPC_DBMS_DATABASE` (Optional) The database name for postgres.
+By default, the database name is set to postgres.
+You can change it using the following option when you run the Docker command to start the server: ``"QPC_DBMS_DATABASE=postgres"```.

 Starting the Quipucords Server